-- Notification: Unless the need is urgent, we require you to notify us before being admitted to the hospital.
+- Notification: unless the need is urgent, we require you to notify us before being admitted to the hospital.
 Maternity and emergency services are excluded.

-Who is responsible for pre-service review submissions?
+Who is responsible for authorization submissions?

 Why this is important?